Down Survey: Impact on Petty

 Petty gained fame for his Survey of Ireland.
 It was the first British imperial survey of an entire conquered nation and Petty was given great credit as a pioneer by the Royal Society.
 The results became part of his life's work.
 Petty also undertook the first complete mapping of Ireland in 1673 and the first census of Ireland, for the year 1659.

 Sir William Petty further used the Down Survey, supplemented with other materials from surveys in 1636–40 and 1656–9, as research towards his 1685 atlas publication, Hiberniae Delineatio, the first printed atlas of Ireland, which used reduced edited versions of his maps.

 The survey brought him considerable personal profit.
 As his reward, he acquired approximately 30,000 acres (120 km^{2}) in the Kenmare area, in southwest Ireland, and £9,000.
 This was described in Aubrey's Biography of Petty as "50,000 acres [200 km^{2}] visible from Mount Mangorton".
-By 1658, when Cromwell died, Petty owned so much Irish land that he essentially owned what is now County Kerry and held the title Earl of Landsdowne, Landsdowne being a new British name for Kerry.
+By 1658, when Cromwell died, Petty owned so much Irish land that he essentially owned what is now County Kerry.

 The English gentleman, Evelyn, who knew Petty well, spoke of him:

 The map of Ireland, made by Sir William Petty, is believed to be the most exact that ever yet was made of any country.